American Top 40: Syndication

-In the United States, American Top 40 is available in almost every radio market in the USA.
-It had at least one radio station in every state up until December 2022 when New Jersey-based WHCY converted to country music.
-As of December 2022, New Jersey and Rhode Island are the only two states that don't have a local station carrying American Top 40.
-Rhode Island can pick up the show either from Connecticut's WKSS or Boston's WXKS-FM.
+In the United States, American Top 40 is available in almost every radio market in the U.S. It had at least one radio station in every state up until Rhode Island-based WSNE dropped the show in 2020.
+As of April 2025, New Jersey and Rhode Island are the only two states that don't have a local station carrying American Top 40.
+Rhode Island can still pick up the show either from Connecticut's WKSS or Boston's WXKS-FM.
 North Jersey can still receive the show either from New York's WHTZ or the Lehigh Valley's WAEB.
-The following list is of the stations outside of the 50 states.
-Their times are for the station's broadcast areas.
+KKBT in American Samoa is the only radio station in an American territory that airs the show, although AT40 previously aired in Puerto Rico and Guam.